 One of the most significant issues in every California divorce is whether to award alimony from the higher earning spouse to the lesser earning spouse during and after divorce proceedings.
 The determination of alimony can have substantial impact on your overall divorce settlement, and federal tax changes in recent years have complicated this matter even further.
 If a couple cannot agree to the terms of spousal support on their own, the court may step in and make the determination on their behalf.

-At the Law Office of Bradley S. Sandler, our team of highly qualified legal professionals is here to assist with all your legal issues, including advising on matters of alimony payments.
+At the Law Office of Bradley S. Sandler, our divorce attorney is here to assist with all your legal issues, including advising on matters of alimony payments.
 To learn more, call or contact our office today to schedule a consultation at our Beverly Hills office.

 The Purpose of Alimony

 The court recognizes that not all couples earn equal incomes, and that one spouse may contribute to the household during the course of the marriage in ways other than earning money.
 When a marriage ends, the spouse who earns a higher income may need to help support the spouse who earns less or no income during the transition period and afterward while they learn to become financially independent.
 California law provides for multiple types of alimony of various amounts and durations to better fit the specific circumstances of each divorce case.